Can You Get A Mortgage Without A Job?

 There are also certain types of nonqualifying mortgages that do not require you to present income verification.
 These loans may be a good option for those who are self-employed or have seasonal income, although they may come at higher interest rates, and with additional terms and conditions attached.
 Note that Rocket Mortgage® does not currently offer these types of mortgages.

-An FHA Streamline Refinance is designed to help homeowners with an existing FHA loan to lower their interest rates and reduce their monthly payments with less time and effort.
+An FHA Streamline Refinance is designed to help homeowners with an existing Federal Housing Administration (FHA) loan to lower their interest rates and reduce their monthly payments with less time and effort.
 You may be eligible to obtain one using a simplified process that requires you to meet a minimum of qualifying factors − and your lender may not even need to verify your income.
 This allows for an easier and more rapid approval process.

 VA Streamline Refinance

 A VA Streamline Refinance is backed by the federal government.
-However, it’s specifically designed to help veterans and servicemembers refinance their existing VA loan to obtain lower interest rates, smaller monthly payments or different terms.
+However, it’s specifically designed to help veterans and service members refinance their existing VA loan from the Department of Veterans Affairs (VA) to obtain lower interest rates, smaller monthly payments or different terms.

 Again − it’s entirely possible to get a home mortgage without a job.
 In fact, as an unemployed individual, you will still have different home loan types and options available to you.
 As with the process of securing any home loan, obtaining a mortgage without a job requires having to meet certain eligibility requirements.
-Still, a lack of full-time employment is no show-stopping obstacle to homeownership − and you can start the journey to getting preapproved today with Rocket Mortgage if you are ready to begin the home buying process.
+Still, a lack of full-time employment is no show-stopping obstacle to homeownership − and you can start the mortgage process today with Rocket Mortgage.

 Viewing 1 - 3 of 3